 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements ("GASB 96").
 GASB 96 provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for governments.
 The Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset, an intangible asset, and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
-GASB 96 will be effective for the District beginning with its year ending June 30, 2023.
-Management is currently evaluating the impact of this Statement on its financial statements.
+Adoption of the provisions of this statement did not have a material effect on the Commission's financial statements.